 Registered Nursing Programs that provide graduate students with a RN diploma are usually administered in hospitals and other similar medical establishments and generally take about three years to complete (such types of Registered Nurse courses are also available for booking in accelerated, intensive training formats).
 At present, individuals who graduate any of the three types of Registered Nursing Programs mentioned above are eligible for entry-level job positions as nurses in various healthcare-providing institutions or even in establishments outside the medical industry.

-On the current premises, individuals who complete BSN Registered Nursing Programs benefit from broader advancement opportunities in the medical field.
-Obtainment of the bachelor's degree is often a requirement for occupying administrative positions and also represents a formal prerequisite for admission to graduate Registered Nursing Programs in research, consulting, teaching, as well as all four advanced nursing specializations: clinical nurse specialist, nurse midwife, nurse practitioner and nurse anesthetist.
-Persons who graduate a BSN Registered Nurse course have access to more advanced training in areas such as communication, leadership, and critical thinking - which nowadays have become very important, as nursing care has reached a higher level of complexity.
-Furthermore, BSN Registered Nursing Programs provide students with better professional experience in non-hospital environments.
+On the current premises, individuals who complete training benefit from broader advancement opportunities in the medical field.
+Obtainment of the bachelor’s degree is often a requirement for occupying administrative positions and also represents a formal prerequisite for admission to graduate Registered Nursing Programs in research, consulting, teaching, as well as all four advanced nursing specializations: clinical nurse specialist, nurse midwife, nurse practitioner and nurse anesthetist.
+Persons who graduate a BSN Registered Nurse course have access to more advanced training in areas such as communication, leadership, and critical thinking – which nowadays have become very important, as nursing care has reached a higher level of complexity.
+Furthermore, these provide students with better professional experience in non-hospital environments.